sfigg/commercialization-public/design/device-experiences/modern-standby-wake-sources.md

 <strong>Note</strong>
 <ul>
 <li>We recommend a precision touchpad wakes the SoC, though this is optional for either a precision touchpad or a non-precision touchpad.</li>
-<li>If the touchpad is not visible to a user who is interacting with the display (as in a convertible tablet), the touchpad is not required to wake the SoC in that mode.</li>
+<li>If the touchpad is not visible to a user who is interacting with the display (as in a convertible tablet), we recommend that the touchpad not wake the SoC in that mode.</li>
 </ul>
 </div>
 <div>